-Complaints made to the Board or to one or both of the Parties in relation to the delegated functions shall be allocated by the Chief Officer to one of the Parties to address, having regard in particular to the statutory social work services complaints procedure.
+Complaints made to the Board or to one or both of the Parties in relation to the Delegated Functions shall be allocated by the Chief Officer to one of the Parties to address.

-The Parties shall co-operate with each other and with the Board in the investigation and handling of complaints in relation to the delegated functions.
+The Parties shall co-operate with each other and with the Board in the investigation and handling of complaints in relation to the Delegated Functions.
 When a complaint covers both health and social care functions, responsible officers within the Parties will, where necessary, work together to make sure all parts of the complaint are investigated and responded to within established time limits and the complainant is correctly signposted to the options open to them if they remain dissatisfied.
 Wherever possible there will be a joint response from the identified Party rather than separate responses.

-14.0 Claims Handling, Liability & Indemnity
+14 Claims Handling, Liability & Indemnity

-The Parties agree that the Parties will manage, defend and settle claims arising from the exercise of integration functions in accordance with common law and statute.
-The Parties shall be responsible for their own liability insurance and claims handing arrangements.
-The Parties will cooperate with each other and with the Board in the defence of any claims made in relation to the delegated functions.
+The Parties agree that the Parties will manage, defend and settle claims arising from the exercise of Integration Functions in accordance with common law and statute.
+The Parties shall be responsible for their own liability insurance and claims handling arrangements.
+The Parties will cooperate with each other and with the Board in the defence of any claims made in relation to the Delegated Functions.

-15.0 Risk Management
+15 Risk Management